 Creative Fields (Design, Marketing)

 You still need a clean, text-based ATS resume.
 Save your beautiful portfolio for a linked website or a separate PDF attachment.
-The ATS resume is your key to the door; the portfolio is what you show once you're inside.
+The ATS resume is your key to the door; the portfolio is what you show once you are inside.

 Technical Fields (Engineering, IT)